 For many families, cutting down a Christmas tree from their backyard National Forest is a wonderful holiday tradition.
 Before you head out to the woods though, keep a few things in mind.

-- $5 or $10 permits are required for each tree cut from a National Forest.
-Permits are available at your local Forest Service district ranger office.
+$5 or $10 permits are required for each Christmas tree cut from a National Forest.
+Good news, starting in 2020, permits are now available to purchase online through recreation.gov.

 Learn more in the Forest Service video below.

 Want to support the next generation of Christmas trees on our National Forests?